Sheikh Selim: Career

 Sheikh Selim has won parliamentary elections from Gopalganj-2 nine times with 90% of vote, since 1980.
 He served as the minister for health and family welfare in the first Hasina ministry.
 He has been the chairman of the Parliamentary Standing Committee on Health and Family Welfare Ministry.
 He is a presidium member of the Bangladesh Awami League.

-Controversy
+After the fall of Sheikh Hasina's government through the July-August 2024 mass uprising, the President of Awami League Sheikh Hasina, who has been in exile in India ever since, announced on September 6, 2026 that Sheikh Selim shall serve as the President of her party in case she gets killed upon her possible return to Bangladesh in December 2026.

+Controversies

+2008 Corruption Case

 On 23 April 2008, the Bangladesh Anti Corruption Commission sued Sheikh Selim for corruption at the Ramna Police Station.
 He secured bail from the High Court on 16 September 2008.
 The High Court, in September, stayed proceeding of the case against Selim.
 On 24 October 2010, the Supreme Court stayed the High Court order, allowing the case to proceed.

-Following the fall of the Sheikh Hasina led Awami League government, him home in Banani was vandalized and burned down in February 2025.
+Following the fall of the Sheikh Hasina led Awami League government, his home in Banani was vandalized and burned down in February 2025.

 Personal life

-Selim is married and his in-laws are a zamindar family of Muslim Chowdhuries from Daudkandi.
+Sheikh Selim is married and his in-laws are a zamindar family of Muslim Chowdhuries from Daudkandi.
 His eldest son Sheikh Fazle Fahim served as president of the Federation of Bangladesh Chambers of Commerce & Industries and is married to the daughter of businessman Moosa Bin Shamsher.
-Another son, Sheikh Nayem, is married to the daughter of BNP politician Iqbal Hasan Mahmud Tuku.
+They have 3 children, Sheikh Zaharat Maanha, Sheikh Fardan Yavand and Sheikh Farzaad Zaidan.
+Another son, Sheikh Nayem, is married to the daughter of BNP politician Iqbal Hassan Mahmood.
 One of Selim's grandsons, Zayan Chowdhary, died in the 2019 Sri Lanka Easter bombings.
 The child's father, Moshiul Haque Chowdhary, was wounded, though his mother, Selim's daughter Sheikh Amina Sultana Sonia, was unharmed.